TheRealNin/MVGA/README.md

   * Aura: Change aura to be a pulse instead of constant wall hack

 * Biomass
-  * Biomass 1 research cost increased to 20 (from 15)
   * Biomass 2 research cost increased to 25 (from 20)

 * Contaminate bile effect removed.
 Now only spreads infestation.
 Goodbye _contaminuke_, never return.